 In addition, Mazany recently concluded his tenure as the interim chief executive officer of Chicago Public Schools, a district of more than 400,000 students and over 650 schools with a budget of $6 billion.
 He was appointed to this position in November of 2010 by Chicago's Mayor Richard M. Daley to provide leadership for the nation's third largest school district until a new mayor was elected.

 In response to the economic recession and an invitation from Mayor Daley of Chicago, Mazany helped organize and lead the Recovery Partnership involving over 50 foundations to support the distribution of over $1 billion in American Recovery and Reinvestment Act funds in Chicago.

 Mazany is a member of the board of directors of the Federal Reserve Bank of Chicago and the Council on Foundations.
+A member of the National Assessment Governing Board since 2012, he was named as its chair by U.S. Education Secretary Arne Duncan in 2014.
 He served as past chair of its Community Foundation Leadership Team representing the nation's 700 community foundations, and a member of the Diversity in Philanthropy Project.